steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

 <h1 id="grid">Creating a Grid</h1>

 Now that we have an endpoint that can return and query our data set via OData, we can build an AJAX-driven client side grid to display this data.
 Many javascript grid libraries support OData.
-Here, we will use the free <a href="[TODO link]">JQuery DataTables</a> library with the <a href="[TODO link]">OData plugin</a>.
+Here, we will use the open-source <a href="http://www.datatables.net/">JQuery DataTables</a> plugin with the <a href="http://vpllan.github.io/jQuery.dataTables.oData/">OData connector</a>.
 Here's the relevant cshtml:

 <pre>
 <div>Enter product name columns here:</div>